juju/docs/src/en/charms-bundles.md

-Title: Creating and using bundles
+Title: Using and Creating Bundles
 Todo: Check more complex bundles after the release of 2.0

-# Creating and Using Bundles
+# Using and Creating Bundles

 *Charms* are seldom deployed in isolation.
 Even MediaWiki needs to be connected to a database.
 Instead, charms are mostly used